Carlos Alvarado Quesada: Early life and education

-Career

 Literary career

-In 2006, Alvarado Quesada published the anthology of stories Transcripciones Infieles with Perro Azul.
-That same year he obtained the Young Creation Award of Editorial Costa Rica with the novel La Historia de Cornelius Brown.
-In 2012 he published the historical novel Las Posesiones which portrays the dark historical period in Costa Rica during which the government confiscated the properties of Germans and Italians during World War II.
+In 2006, Alvarado Quesada published the anthology of stories Transcriptions Infields with Pero Azul.
+That same year, he obtained the Young Creation Award of Editorial Costa Rica with the novel La Historia de Cornelius Brown.
+In 2012, he published the historical novel Las Possessions, which portrays the dark period in Costa Rican history when the government confiscated the properties of Germans and Italians during World War II.

 Early political career

 He served as an advisor to the Citizen Action Party's group in the Legislative Assembly of Costa Rica in the 2006-2010 period.
-He was a consultant to the Institute of Development Studies of the United Kingdom in financing SMEs, Department Manager of Dish Care & Air Care (Procter & Gamble Latin America), Director of Communication for the presidential campaign of Luis Guillermo Solís, professor in the School of Sciences of Collective Communication of the University of Costa Rica and the School of Journalism Of the Universidad Latina de Costa Rica.
+He was a consultant to the Institute of Development Studies of the United Kingdom in financing SMEs (small and medium-sized enterprises), Department Manager of Dish Care & Air Care (Procter & Gamble Latin America), Director of Communication for the presidential campaign of Luis Guillermo Solís, professor in the School of Sciences of Collective Communication of the University of Costa Rica and the School of Journalism Of the Universidad Latina de Costa Rica.
 During the Solís Rivera administration, he served as Minister of Human Development and Social Inclusion and Executive President of the Joint Social Welfare Institute, the institution charged with combating poverty and giving state aid to the population with scarce resources.
 After the resignation of Víctor Morales Mora as minister, Alvarado was appointed minister of Labor.

-President of Costa Rica (2018–2022)

-Same-sex marriage was a major issue in the campaign, after a ruling by the Inter-American Court of Human Rights required Costa Rica to recognize such unions.
-Alvarado Muñoz campaigned against same-sex marriage, while Alvarado Quesada argued to respect the court's ruling.
+Presidency (2018–2022)

 On 1 April 2018, Alvarado won the presidential election (second round) with 61%, defeating Fabricio Alvarado Muñoz.
+Same-sex marriage was a major issue in the electoral campaign, after a ruling by the Inter-American Court of Human Rights required Costa Rica to recognize such unions.
+Alvarado Muñoz campaigned against same-sex marriage, while Alvarado argued to respect the court's ruling.
 He was sworn into office on 8 May 2018.

 As president, Carlos Alvarado Quesada focused on decarbonizing Costa Rica's economy.
 He set a goal for the country to achieve zero net emissions by the year 2050.
 He planned to build an electric rail-based public transit system for the capital, San José since 40% of the country's greenhouse gas emissions come from transportation.
 On 24 February 2019, he launched a plan to fully decarbonize the country's economy, in a ceremony alongside Christiana Figueres, the Costa Rican former UNFCCC head.
 At this event, he described decarbonization as "the great challenge of our generation," and declared that "Costa Rica must be among the first countries to achieve it, if not the first."

-He pushed through a law in December 2018, that included raising taxes and reducing the salaries of public sector employees, which he justified by the country's poor economic situation.
+In December 2018, he pushed through a law that raised taxes and reduced public sector salaries, which he justified due to the country's poor economic situation.
 His actions resulted in the largest general strike in twenty years.